transferwise/pipelinewise/docs/user_guide/cli.rst

 """""""""""

 Sync or resync one or more tables from a specific datasource.
-It performs an initial sync and reset the table bookmarks to their new location.
+It performs an initial sync and resets the table bookmarks to their new location.

 :--target: Target connector id